maroontress/StyleChecker/doc/rules/TypeClassParameter.md

     ⋮
 ```

-The following code shows the revised version of `Print` where the
+All calls to `Print` use `typeof(…)`.
+Therefore, you can refactor it using a
-parameter `type` is removed but a type parameter `T` is added instead:
+generic type parameter:

 ```csharp
 public void PrintTypes()